Jobs That Don’t Allow Tattoos

 Unfortunately, a large and prominent tattoo doesn’t naturally inspire this feeling in the patients.
 In addition to this, the fact that medical practitioners should have a neat and impeccable outlook would naturally disallow tattoos.

 It would come as no surprise, however, if you see a discreet tattoo peeking from behind a stethoscope.
-While tattoos in a healthcare environment aren’t necessarily not allowed by law, expect them to be frowned upon.
+While tattoos in a healthcare environment aren’t necessarily outlawed, expect them to be frowned upon once in a while.

 Front Office Administrators